bbkane/keyvault_delete_secrets_demo/README.md

 "--enable-soft-delete false" has been deprecated, you cannot disable Soft Delete via CLI.
 The value will be changed to true.
 ```

-# Behavior of GetSecretsComplete vs GetDeletedSecretsComplete
+# How can I exclude deleted certificates from GetSecretsComplete ?

-What is the difference between GetSecretsComplete and GetDeletedSecretsComplete ?
+When I call GetSecretsComplete, it returns secrets who's certificates have been deleted.

-It looks like GetDeletedSecretsComplete always returns an empty list?
+How do I exclude them?
+GetDeletedSecretsComplete seems to always return an empty list